Skip to main content Skip to local navigation

 Note: The following description of external examiner roles and responsibilities applies to those master’s programs that require an external or outside examiner on their exam committee.

-Only under rare, exceptional and compelling circumstances can an oral examination proceed in the absence of the external examiner, and only with the express permission of the Dean.
+Only under rare, exceptional and compelling circumstances can an oral examination proceed in the absence of the external examiner, and only with the express permission of the Dean of the Faculty of Graduate Studies.
 In such circumstances, the following conditions must be met:

 As the oral examination is the culmination of a graduate student’s study and advances the mission of York University as a whole, the inclusion of these positions as ex-officio members of the thesis and dissertation exam committees recognizes and emphasizes the importance of the oral exam.
 Due to the nature of the workload of the incumbents in these positions, they are not expected to attend every oral exam.
 When they do attend in their capacity as ex-officio members, they are encouraged to be active participants, but they do not vote.

-- The question period should normally run its natural course, with members of the exam committee indicating when they are satisfied.
-The Chair of the exam committee will, however use his/her discretion as to the appropriate closing point.
+• The question period should normally run its natural course, with members of the exam committee indicating when they are satisfied.
+The Chair of the exam committee will, however use their discretion as to the appropriate closing point.
 For a master’s thesis, a general guideline for the length of the oral exam is approximately 10 to 20 minutes for presentation (if applicable) and 1.5 hours for questioning.
 For a doctoral dissertation, a general guideline for the length of the oral exam is 20 to 40 minutes for presentation (if applicable) and 2 hours for questioning.

 Final Submission